Reading and Writing Device Files¶

 d.download_fd("/verity_key", fd)

-This interface can upload local files to the device.
-In the example, it means uploading the local 测试文件.txt to the device’s /data/usr/file.txt file.
-Uploading files also does not retain the original permission information.
+This API uploads a local file to the device.
+In the example below, the local file 测试文件.txt is uploaded to /data/usr/file.txt on the device.
+Uploaded files do not retain their original permission attributes.

 d.upload_file("测试文件.txt", "/data/usr/file.txt")